| Constipation: A

 million, it was abandoned and much of the cable pulled from the

+ground.
 Some say it was stunt to undermine Kiwi cable,

 later acquired by TelstraClear, or that Telecom’s North American